Sri Lanka’s National Parks and What They’re Famous For

 Bundala National Park

 Famous For: Birds, Especially Flamingos

 This national park was the first wetland in Sri Lanka to be declared as a Ramsar Site, giving it the honour of being designated as a wetland site of international importance.
 Located in Sri Lanka’s Southern Province, about 245 kilometres outside of Colombo, it is home to 15 species of vertebrates, 32 species of mammals, 48 species of reptiles and a whopping 197 different species of birds.
 There are also more than 50 different types of butterflies that flit through the park.

 Bundala National Park is perhaps best known however for its large population of greater flamingos, which visit in flocks of over a thousand at a time.
-Birdwatchers from all over the globe stop by Bundala for glimpse at some of the varied bird species that can be seen here, including waterfowl, cormorants, herons and storks.
+Birdwatchers from all over the globe stop by Bundala to observe the varied bird species that can be seen here, including waterfowl, cormorants, herons and storks.

 Here’s a guide to the best places for solo bird watching.